Resinchem/LED-Letters/Other/README.md

 |Control Box|Controller box with cutouts for button and IR Receiver|
 |Control Backplate|Backplate for controller box with cutout for power wires|

+**Supports are needed for all listed items, except the backplates.**